 - The lending programme is aimed at primary dealers and market makers in the Slovenian government bond market.
 It is available also to other market participants, at the discretion of the Bank of Slovenia, provided that they sign the relevant legal documentation with the agent.

-- Transactions can take place against non-cash or cash collateral (the latter applies to securities eligible under the PSPP).
+- Transactions can take place against non-cash or cash collateral (the latter applies to securities eligible under the PSPP and PEPP).
 Margins/haircuts are applied, according to market practice.

 - A spread fee of at least 10 basis points will be charged for securities lending against non-cash collateral.
 The pricing for PSPP securities lending against cash consists of a maximum repo rate equal to the deposit facility rate minus 30 basis points.